Active-CSS/active-css/README.md

 # [Active CSS](https://activecss.org/)

-The smartest DOM tool in the world.
+A CSS / JavaScript hybrid language.

 What if CSS could not only do :hover, but also all the DOM events like :click, :mouseover, etc.?

-Quick to write, low maintenance event handling.
-Events that only kick in when an element is on the page, just like CSS...
+Quick to code in, low maintenance event handling, dynamic CSS, easy DOM manipulation and lots more features.

 The language is in continual development, but work now tends to stay offline until in a stable condition to be put on the latest branch.
 Then it gets tested on a wider scale until it seems stable enough for release.
 It's cross-browser, so will work on all modern browsers back to ES6.